RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 ### Third Normal Form

-Normalization is a systematic approach of decomposing tables to eliminate data redundancy and undesirable characteristics like Insertion, Update, and Deletion Anomalies.
-It's a multi-step process that puts data into tabular form by removing duplicated data from the relation tables.
+The chosen data types and constraints ensure that the database is normalized to reduce redundancy and improve data consistency:

 #### First Normal Form (1NF)
 For a table to be in 1NF, it must have: